Alex (footballer, born 1977): Coritiba

 After he rarely featured for Fenerbahçe throughout the early part of the 2012–13 campaign, managing just five league appearances through October, Alex joined Brazilian side Coritiba on 18 October 2012 for an undisclosed fee.
-He made his debut for his boyhood club on 31 January 2013, playing the full ninety in a 1–0 defeat of J. Malucelli in Campeonato Paranaense play.
-His first goal for his new club came on 9 February in a 1–1 draw with Arapongas, scoring the equalizing goal three minutes after Wellington Indio's opener in the 47th minute.
+He made his debut for his boyhood club on 31 January 2013, playing the entirety of a 1–0 defeat of J. Malucelli in the Campeonato Paranaense.
+His first goal for his new club came on 9 February in a 1–1 draw with Arapongas, scoring the equalizing goal three minutes after Wellington Índio's opener in the 47th minute.
 Alex scored the solitary goal of the game against Londrina on 3 March, starting a run of nine straight matches where the player scored, netting 12 goals.
 Included in this goal-scoring run was a brace in a 6–0 defeat of Rio Branco on 13 April.
 Alex finished the Campeonato Paranaense campaign by scoring a brace in Coritiba's 3–1 defeat of Atlético Paranaense on 12 May, securing a 5–3 aggregate win in the final as Coritiba claimed a record 37th state title.

 In October 2014, Alex announced his retirement from football.
 His last game was a 3–2 win against Bahia, on 7 December 2014.